atelier-saulx/selva/docs/schemas.md

 #### `Object` type

-Object allow for nested structures, but unlike the JSON type, they allow it's properties to have type validation and indexes.
+Object allow for nested structures, but unlike the JSON type, they allow its properties to have type validation and indexes.
 In field of type object, the subfield `properties` is a reserved field name for this feature.

 ##### Example